 The village gets its name from the call of Hoary Marmot – a kind of large squirrel that is found here.
 The other contender for the name of this lovely valley was ‘London’.
-I like the name from a local species.
+I like the name of a local species.

 Ziplining Tour at Whistler Canada

 My first activity was to go Ziplining.
 I walked to the town center, that had typical hill architecture with tall sloping wooden roofs, surrounded by snow as it was softly falling all around.

 When I stood on top of the mountain with another hilltop across the river that was almost frozen, I was scared, to say the least.
 Thankfully, I had bought my International Travel Insurance Online for any emergency.
 However, that was would still not give me the courage to step into the air and zip across the mountain over a Gorge.